substantic/rain/docs/guide/user.rst

 .. note::

-  The server holds tasks and object metadata (e.g. performance information) as long as a session is live.
+  The server holds tasks' and objects' metadata (e.g. performance information) as long as a session is alive.
 If you use a long living client with many sessions, sessions should be closed as soon as they are not needed.